EuroPython/website/data/pages-content/mentorship.md

 We are looking for both mentors and mentees to be a part of the programme.

-_Applications will remain open until Sunday 20th March, 2022._
+~~_Applications will remain open until Sunday 20th March, 2022._~~

-The mentorship programme can be summarized into two types of activities:
+The mentorship programme comrises of two key activities:

-## 1. The One-to-One Mentorship Programme

-A mentee needing help will be matched with an experienced mentor.
-The mentor's job will be to facilitate and support the mentee so they are able to contribute to EuroPython with confidence.
-It is **not** the job of the mentor to tell the mentee what their contribution should be (that's for the mentee to decide).
-Rather, the mentor is a guide, supporter and source of help.

-## 2. Webinar Workshops
+## 1. Workshops

 ### First Time Speaker Workshop - 21 June 2022 (Tuesday):

 The main topic of the First Time Speaker Workshop will be “*how to prepare and deliver an effective talk*”.

-In the workshop, we have experienced speakers from our EuroPython community to share their know-how and advice on how you can prepare your talk and make it effective.
-We hope this will help you build more confidence before your presentation at EuroPython 2022.
+In the workshop, we'll have experienced speakers from EuroPython community to share their know-how how you can deliver an effective talk.
+We hope this will help you pick some tricks of the trade before your presentation at EuroPython 2022.

-Note: EuroPython organisers will provide speaker training sessions for all the speakers closer to the conference.
-Whether you are presenting in-person or online, we have you covered in these sessions for any setup questions you might have.
-Stay tuned for announcement.
+Note: To register, please check out the last two emails sent you by the programme team and sign up via the form provided there.
+The session will take place over zoom and on 21st June 2022.
+If you face any issues then feel free to send an email at program@europython.eu

 ### Ask Me Anything about CFP workshop - 23 March 2022 (Wednesday):